PlutoGamerpro/CheckInOutSystem/impoments.md

 #### To users with the same encypted password (make a test)

-#### Remove so only one password to loggin to admin dashboard now their is two
+#### Remove so only one password to loggin to admin dashboard now their is twoso the secret does not have to exist

 ### should  not encypct phone make it more complex check phone number after spots and not possible to uncypct in dashboard / if dashboard is not a safe optioon